-- Each programming assignment has a posted deadline. - The latest you can turn in a programming assignment is 24 hours after the posted deadline, no exceptions. - Each student gets four Emergency-Days (4 tokens) for use on programming assignments, which are automatically used by turning in an assignment 24 hours late (no need to email your professor).
-You can only use one token per assignment. - If you don't have any emergency-days left and submit late, your maximum score lowers by 20% (not quite the same as a 20% penalty).
-So, in this case: recorded_grade = min(raw score, 80). - Either you use emergency-days or pay the late-penalty, either way you should turn in work within 24 hours of the original deadline!
-This means you can't use more than one emergency-days or pay multiple late penalties on a single assignment. - Turning in 1 minute late and turning in 23 hours and 59 minutes late are treated the same (and therefore there are no "half emergency-days" and no "partial late penalties"). - Unused emergency-days will be worth a small bounty at the semester's end (0.25% of the semester grade).
-This is a reward (1% if you don't spend any of them) for working and planning ahead during the semester.
+- Each programming assignment has a posted deadline. - The latest you can turn in a programming assignment is 24 hours after the posted deadline, no exceptions (unless you have ODS accommodations).
+Assignments turned in within 24 hours late will acquire a grade penalty of 20%.
+So, in this case: recorded\grade = min(raw\score, 80). - You should turn in work within 24 hours of the original deadline!
+Assignments turned in more than 24 hours late will not be accepted. - Turning in 1 minute late and turning in 23 hours and 59 minutes late are treated the same (and therefore there are no "partial late penalties").